secretflow/yacl/docs/src/develop/example_psi.rst

 Step 2: Write and Run Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Also, we recommend all users to write unit tests for implementations.
-In oder to run the following tests, you can ``cd examples && bazel test //psi/cpp:ecdh_psi_test``.
+In order to run the following tests, you can ``cd examples && bazel test //psi/cpp:ecdh_psi_test``.

 .. literalinclude:: ../../../examples/psi/cpp/ecdh_psi_test.cc
   :language: cpp